 THE 2012 WINCOTT MEMORIAL LECTURE

-The 2012 Annual Memorial Lecture was given on Wednesday, 17 October 2012 by Raghuram Rajan, the Eric J Gleacher Distinguished Service Professor of Finance at the Booth School of Business, University of Chicago.
+The 2012 Annual Memorial Lecture was given on Wednesday, 17 October 2012 by Raghuram Rajan, then the Eric J Gleacher Distinguished Service Professor of Finance at the Booth School of Business, University of Chicago.
+Prof Rajan has since become the Governor of the Reserve Bank of India.
 The lecture was followed by a comment by Roger Bootle, Managing Director, Capital Economics.

 Photo right: Professor Raghuram Rajan with Sir Geoffrey Owen, chairman of the Wincott Foundation.